-Application note: The client applications and cryptographic module (as defined in [1]) are implemented as one TOE.
+Application note: The client applications (as defined in [2]) and cryptographic module (as defined in [1]) are implemented as one TOE.
 This threat relates to the interaction between the client application and the cryptographic module.
 Thus, this threat is not applicable.